ajdelguidice/as3lib-miniAMF/README.md

 <br>cElementTree can no longer be used for xml.
 <br>sol.save and sol.load actually close their files.
 <br>Replaces find_module with find_spec and spread load_module out into create_module and exec_module in util.imports.ModuleFinder
+<br>Remoting support has been partially brought back.
+The gateway currently available is wsgi
+<br>SQLAlchemy support has been brought back.
+It currently fails one test when _accel modules aren't used.

+## TODO
+Make cython modules work on python 3.9 and 3.10
+<br>Make cython modules optional
+<br>Fully bring back remoting support (Some gateways can't be brought back because their dependency does not work)
+<br>Add support for AS3 vectors and dictionaries.